patrickbucher/read-think-write/content/not-as-easy-as-it-seems-continued.md

 ---
-title: "Not as Easy as It Seems Continued"
+title: "Not as Easy as It Seems, Continued"
 date: 2025-04-08T09:42:48+02:00
 ---